School of English for Engaged Social Service (SENS)

 NEXT COURSE: January 14th – April 6th, 2024

 Wongsanit Ashram, Nakhon Nayok, Thailand

-English for Engaged Social Service is a program for rapid, enjoyable, and successful mastery of English language skills while fostering personal growth and social engagement in a rich, cooperative, and relaxed learning environment.
+The School of English for Engaged Social Service (SENS) is a program for rapid, enjoyable, and successful mastery of English language skills while fostering personal growth and social engagement in a rich, cooperative, and relaxed learning environment.